 In a 2006 study of 32 dogs prone to “travel-induced excitement,” pups took car rides both with and without the scent of lavender in the air.
 During the lavender-filled rides, the dogs were more relaxed—both whining less and sitting more.
 In addition, lavender, along with chamomile, was shown to have a similar soothing effect in a 2005 study of 55 shelter dogs.

-Ginger, coconut, vanilla and valerian may also have stress-relieving benefits.
-In a just-published study of 15 shelter dogs, researchers found that all four scents significantly reduced the amount of barking and movement, while coconut and ginger also resulted in better sleep.
+Ginger, coconut, vanilla, and valerian may also have stress-relieving benefits.
+In a just-published a study of 15 shelter dogs, researchers found that all four scents significantly reduced the amount of barking and movement, while coconut and ginger also resulted in better sleep.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.

 Enjoying our articles?
 Subscribe our Newsletters and get new articles directly to your inbox

 Can dog food really lead to heart issues?
 We sort through the confusion and share expert information about dilated cardiomyopathy in dogs.

 Water is dogs’ most important nutrient.
 Unfortunately, many dogs don’t drink an optimal amount of water each day, which can leave them sluggish and ultimately affect their health.
 To ensure you…